 “I like chaos.
 It really is good.” — Donald Trump

 Commentators will be analyzing Donald Trump’s election campaign and victory for years to come.
 What suffices for us is to understand how it shifted the landscape and the rules of the culture war.
 Trump sent the establishment right and left spinning, self-questioning and delegitimized.
-The culture war has only increased in fervor since his election, partially due to his instigations and partially due to people abandoning the establishment right and left in favor of memetic tribes.
+The culture war has only increased in fervor since his election: partially due to his own instigation and partially due to people abandoning the establishment right and left in favor of memetic tribes.

 Donald Trump’s focus on neglected workers has galvanized the radical left to refocus on economic concerns, as exemplified by the popularity of Chapo Trap House and the sevenfold growth of the Democratic Socialists of America.
-Movements like Antifa and other activists have seen a surge in membership in response to a perception of authoritarianism.
-The skirmishes between Leftist tribes revolve and will continue to revolve around two central questions: Class or identity?
+Movements like Antifa have seen a surge in popularity in response to a perception of authoritarianism.
+The skirmishes between Leftist tribes revolve, and will continue to revolve, around two central questions: Class or identity?
 Centrism or leftism?

 As well, depending on the context and flexibility of the tribal memeplex, one individual can find themselves in multiple tribes, e.g. Sam Harris is a chieftain for both the New Atheists and the IDW.
 Furthermore, memetic tribes do not consist solely of memetically possessed humans.
 They consist of anything that produces and reproduces memetic content, from cultural institutions to bots.
 Memes do not care about the species or non-species of their hosts.

 We have excluded tribes that meet our definition but are not currently participating in the culture war to a significant degree, such as Transhumanists, Modern Stoics, the Hotep Nation, and Anti-Natalists.
 We have, however, included some small tribes.
-Some of them, such as QAnoners, have influence discordant to their size, thanks to the attention paid to them in the media.
+Some, such as QAnoners, have influence discordant to their size, thanks to the media attention they’ve garnered.
 Others, such as the Optimists, are included in spite of size because they are currently growing.

-On a final note, in the spirit of charity we have attempted to describe the tribes using terms that they would use to describe themselves.
+One final note: In the spirit of charity, we have attempted to describe the tribes using terms that they would use to describe themselves.
 For example, the term “Social Justice Warrior” is a popular pejorative used by non-leftist tribes, but those who actively identify as activists for social justice only use the term ironically.
 In cases where tribes do not self-identify, we have christened them.

 Below are some further comments and our speculations on how the tribes will evolve in Culture War 2.0.